Last updated on November 13th, 2023 at 13:37

-To find out what the volume of ground coffee beans to whole coffee beans ratio is, we filled a cup of coffee beans from each coffee bag and ground them in each of the 5 different grinders.
+To find out what the volume of ground coffee beans to whole coffee beans ratio is, we filled a cup with coffee beans from each coffee bag and ground them in each of the 5 different grinders.
 Again we fully cleaned the grinders for accuracy purposes.

 This test we repeated for a very fine grind, coarse grind, a medium grind and as large a grind as we could.
 No matter how small a grind size or how coarse, the end result was still the same – we ended up with a full cup of grinds.